itz-me-zappex/flux/README.md

 ```

 ### Variables
-Flux does not support environment variables, but passes them to commands in 'focus' and 'unfocus' keys.
+Flux does not support environment variables, but passes them to commands in `focus` and `unfocus` keys.

 | Variable | Description |
 |----------|-------------|